drinkataco/k3s-ansible-playbook/README.md

 ### Deploying

+Install module requirements with `ansible-galaxy collection install -r requirements.yaml`

-You can deploy your cluster using the following command
+You can then deploy your cluster using the following command

 ```bash
 ansible-playbook -i inventory/your-cluster install.yaml